filipopo/NewPass/README.md

 The student research paper can be found here: https://akademijanis.edu.rs/wp-content/uploads/2025/04/Zbornik_radova_ATVSS_2024.pdf#page=102

+sudo apt install git-lfs

+git lfs pull

 ## Installation instructions

-to get started install the dependencies
+These instructions should be ran in the `src` directory, to get started install the dependencies

 `pip install -r requirements.txt`

+`python manage.py migrate`

 Then create the admin user